ubc-library-rc/data-spreadsheets-social-sciences/content/02_format_data.md

 that can be hard!), it will not be able to see how our data fit together.

-Using the power of computers, we can manage and analyze data in much more effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).

-This is why it’s extremely important to set up well-formatted tables from the outset - before you even start entering data from your very first preliminary experiment.
-It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your experiment.

-The best layouts/formats (as well as software and interfaces) for data entry and data analysis might be different.
-It is important to take this into account, and ideally automate the conversion from one to another.
-{: .note}

-## Some best practices

-### Keep track of your analyses

-When you're working with spreadsheets, during data clean up or analyses, it's very easy to end up with a spreadsheet that looks very different from the one you started with.
-In order to be able to reproduce your analyses or figure out what you did when Reviewer #3 asks for a different analysis, you should
+**Better practice**

+Instead, when you’re working with spreadsheets, you should always keep your raw data, clean data, and notes separate.

 1. Create a new file or tab with your cleaned or analyzed data.
 Don't modify the original dataset, or you will never know where you started!
 2. Keep track of the steps you took in your clean up or analysis.
 You should track these steps as you would any step in an experiment.
 You can do this in another text file, or a good option is to create a new tab in your spreadsheet with your notes.
 This way the notes and data stay together.

-### Structure data effectively

-The cardinal rules of using spreadsheet programs for data:

-1. Put all your variables in columns - the thing you're measuring, like 'weight' or 'temperature'.
-2. Put each observation in its own row.
-3. Don't combine multiple pieces of information in one cell.
-Sometimes it just seems like one thing, but think if that's the only way you'll want to be able to use or sort that data.
-4. Leave the raw data raw - don't change it!
-5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
-This ensures that anyone can use the data, and is required by most data repositories.
+This will help you and others to reproduce your analyses or figure out what you did.

+**Problem 2:**

+Another common mistake is to put more than one piece of information in one cell.
 Take a look at this screenshot of some collected data (we'll talk more about the dataset and the context later).

 ![multiple-info example](../fig/multiple-info.png)